“Why don’t you give your credit card, it’s much faster!”

 broken eggs while lugging it from the market! the bread is absolutely fresh

 too!)
-I have his phone number and in an emergency call him and he comes and
+I have his phone number and, in an emergency, call him and he comes and

 gives it too.

-I do not understand the social psyche nor do I
+I do not understand the social psyche nor do I understand

-understand mine!
-I like going to air-conditioned
+mine!
+I like going to air-conditioned malls for my vegetables rather than

-malls for my vegetables rather than go and get it from the road side shops
+go and get it from the road side shops although they are fresher if not

-The other day I had gone to the Station market (In
+The other day I had gone to the Station market (In Mumbai

-frame some pictures.
-I managed to frame eleven pictures for the price of One framed painting that I bought at the
+pictures.
+I managed to frame eleven pictures for the price of One framed

-As a human society we are slowly becoming comfort
+As a human society we are slowly becoming comfort loving.

-over by paid adventure holidays!
+paid adventure holidays!

 I wonder if the young ones still bargain on the footpath